noaione/yuusha-shoukan-ln/sources/v02/chapter2.md

 gave me.

 [That is a Blue Crystal Flower huh.
 It seems that an incredibly powerful State Preservation Magic has been casted on it.
-Milady, this really is....]
+Milady, this really is...]

 [...Stop, I don't want to hear it.]